 This tells you what?
 You can create your documents like the ones mentioned above without the use of Microsoft Office Suite.

 Using Google Drive

 To make use of Google Docs, you will be required to have a Gmail account.
 You can access Google Docs by first logging into your Gmail account.

 Then on the right-hand side of the Gmail menu bar (6 Square dots representing the Google apps), click on Drive.

 It is from within Google Drive that you will be able to access the option of creating or opening already existing Google Docs.
 The other option is you can simply do a Google search for Google Docs.

 How to Create Your Documents

-You will use the option of create.
-Then from the drop down menu that pops up, select the type of file you want to create.
+You will use the option written 'create'.
+Then from the drop-down menu that pops up, select the type of file you want to create.

 Google Drive Word Processor